 - 1. Test the friction of other surfaces, such as glass, metals, rubber, and different fabrics. - 2.
-Investigate how frictional force varies with contact area and mass. - 3.
+Investigate either the relationship between frictional force and contact area or frictional force and mass. - 3.
 Design an experiment to test methods of reducing friction.